ThomasGesseyJones/FullyBayesianForecastsExample/README.rst

     git clone git@github.com:ThomasGesseyJones/FullyBayesianForecastsExample.git

 This will create a local copy of the repository.
-The three main scripts can then be run from the terminal (see below).
+The pipeline can then be run from the terminal (see below).